SOLID Principles in Rust: A Practical Guide

 }

-// BAD: File storage that violates LSP
+// Concrete storage: File storage: BAD, violates LSP

 pub struct FileStorage {